 As per paragraph 25 A government initially should measure the subscription asset as the sum of the following:

-This is what you’ve just worked out, the foundation of the is the NPV calculation of the lease liability.
-As a result, if your lease liability is wrong your ROU asset will be too!
+This is what you’ve just worked out, the foundation of the is the NPV calculation of the subscription liability.
+As a result, if your subscription liability is wrong your ROU asset will be too!